 - We created some ready-to-use wedding planning resources just for you – our traditional wedding checklist and a 12-months white wedding planning checklist with a list of activities to do month by month.
 Our different planning checklists with timelines will keep you organized when preparing for your white wedding.
 The wedding timeline is about adding dates of when to do things, to your wedding to-do list.

-- If you’re wedding is in 3 months or less, read: How to Plan a Nigerian Wedding in 3 Months or Less
+- If your wedding is in 3 months or less, read: How to Plan a Nigerian Wedding in 3 Months or Less

 5. Involve your fiance too.
 Assign him some of the tasks/ things-to-do from your wedding planning checklist.